ZihongHe/NER-Seq2seq-MultiHead-Attention-Model/README.md

 There are several modules in code:

-  Parameters Setting - Main parameters, change it for your convenience
+  Parameters Setting - tuned Parameters, change it for your convenience

   Preprocess - Sequence and labels' embedding